gauravfs-14/adaptly/README.md

 # 🧠 Adaptly — The AI-Adaptive UI Library for Next.js

 **Adaptly** brings intelligence to modern web dashboards.
-It’s a TypeScript-first library that lets your UI *understand what users mean*, not just what they click.
+It's a TypeScript-first library that lets your UI *understand what users mean*, not just what they click.
 With a single `Cmd + K`, users can describe their goal or need in plain English, and Adaptly uses an **LLM-driven planner** to dynamically recompose your Next.js interface using your existing React components.

-> “I can’t see blue.”
+> "I can't see blue."
-> “Show me billing and analytics.”
+> "Show me billing and analytics."
-> “Focus this dashboard on user retention.”
+> "Focus this dashboard on user retention."

 Adaptly turns those statements into live UI transformations — changing colors, scaling text, and rearranging relevant components instantly.